Classes, Examinations and Grades

 General notes on regular exams

 - Students are only allowed to take exams for registered courses.
+Credits are not awarded by taking non-designated exams even which are under the same course title classes.

 - Students are not allowed to take exams if they have a leave of absence while the applicable classes are in session.